Renters' Rights Act 2025, Phase 1 commencement

 How to increase rent for a Periodic Assured Tenancy in England 2026 using the Section 13 procedure and Form 4A: notice requirements, timing, First-tier Tribunal challenge, and what to avoid.

-Section 13 is the only lawful way to increase rent on a periodic tenancy in England from 1 May 2026.
-This step-by-step guide covers Form 4A, notice periods, tribunal referrals, and the common mistakes that invalidate notices.
+How to serve a Section 13 rent increase notice in England.
+Section 13 is the only lawful way to increase rent on a periodic tenancy from 1 May 2026.
+This step-by-step guide covers Form 4A, notice periods, service methods, tribunal referrals, and the common mistakes that invalidate notices.